aki-3229-72dpi-3200x0

 More info

-This is undoubtedly the most colorful and playful museum in the capital.
-Once again, Musée en Herbe brings us an exhibition that will captivate both young and old, celebrating the 30th anniversary of the creation of Pokémon.
-Designed like a real treasure hunt,The retrospective traces the entire history of the saga, from its birth in 1996 to the present day.
-Throughout the exhibition, cards and video games mingle with the Japanese and European works that inspired the creator, Satoshi Tajiri.
-It's an unexpected dialogue to uncover all the mysteries of Pokémon.
+It’s probably the most colorful and playful museum in the capital.
+Once again, Musée en Herbe brings us an exhibition that will surely delight both young and old, celebrating the 30th anniversary of the creation of Pokémon.
+Designed like a real treasure hunt,

 Pokémon.
-Catch them all!
+Catch them all

 Musée en Herbe